tconn42/globepretty/README.md

 ##### &nbsp;  dayMode (default 'day')

-&nbsp;    One of 'day' (which renders the planet's day image), 'night' (which

-&nbsp;    renders the planet's night image), or 'daynight' (which blends the

-&nbsp;    day and night images together based on where the sun is right now and

-&nbsp;    accurately updates it once every minute).
+&nbsp;    One of 'day' (which renders the planet's day image), 'night' (which renders the planet's night image), or 'daynight' (which blends the day and night images together based on where the sun is right now and accurately updates it once every minute).